 Whilst it is used as an ingredient in a range of products, 75% of soy produced globally is used to feed animals.
 It is therefore a vital ingredient for the production of our meat, poultry, dairy and eggs.

 Most soy is grown in South America.
 The rise in global demand for protein in recent years has increased the demand for soy and so vast areas of land have been converted to soy cultivation.
-This has led to biodiversity-rich areas such as the Amazon, the Chaco and the Cerrado being cleared, which has posed a threat to wildlife.
+This has led to biodiversity-rich areas such as the Amazon, the Chaco and the Cerrado being cleared.

-In fact, soy is now the second largest agricultural driver of deforestation and soy production in South America has nearly tripled in the last 20 years.
+In fact, soy is now the second largest agricultural driver of deforestation.

 Aldi is a member of the global Roundtable on Responsible Soy (RTRS), which works to promote responsible soy production.
 Alongside other UK businesses, we are also signatories to the UK Industry Roundtable for Sustainable Soy, where we have committed to publish a time-bound plan to source soy sustainably.